 The task of selecting and examining factors that determine health, wellness, and quality of life can be approached with many methods.
-During the selection process, past indicators used by the PVPC were reviewed, along with others that were relevant to the context of the City of Springfield's collaborative work with residents and their neighborhood councils.
+The indicators found in these pages were originally selected by the representatives of the organizations that form LiveWell Springfield because they most accurately reflect LiveWell's mission and programming and because they were readily available.
+During the selection process, past indicators used by the PVPC were reviewed, along with others that were relevant to the context of LiveWell Springfield's work.
 For this report, the indicators were categorized into the following sections: